 Learn how to make a sock gnome with just a few simple supplies.
-Get tips, fun examples, and make your own gnome in just 20 minutes.
+Get tips, fun examples, and make your own gnome in just a few minutes.

 How to Make a Sock Gnome

 Here at Ruffles and Rain Boots, I love to share the gnomes I make.
 From easy gnome ornaments to adorable holiday decor, coming up with new ways to make them is a fun hobby.

 One of my favorite ways to put together a DIY gnome is by making a sock gnome.
 They are easy, do not require any sewing skills, and the sky is the limit when customizing them.
 Let’s get started.

 No Time to Make One Now?
 Pin This for Later

 If you’re busy or want to save this fun DIY gnome tutorial for later, just pin it to your favorite crafting board on Pinterest.
 Pssst: be sure to follow Ruffles and Rain Boots on Pinterest for more gnome fun.

 As an Amazon Associate, I could earn from qualifying purchases.